Vienna Airport Mini Guide

 Shopaholics and those seeking last-minute purchases will be pleased with the vast array of shops - from high street to designer stores, and shops reflecting Viennese history such as "Mostly Mozart".
 If you are in need of more cash for your spending spree, there are numerous banks and currency exchange facilities.

 If you like to wine and dine, want to savour one last piece of Sachertorte, or simply want to relax with a cup of freshly brewed Julius Meinl coffee, there are around 25 restaurants, fast food outlets and cafes to peruse.
 Business travellers will like the convenience of an on-site hotel, offices, meeting rooms and conferencing facilities.
-Even more comfort and mod-cons are on their way, courtesy of the VIE-Skylink terminal, scheduled for 2012 completion.
+Even more comfort and mod-cons courtesy of the new VIE-Skylink terminal, (Now named Austrian star alliance terminal 3) came as of 2012

 What if I am a Passenger With Reduced Mobility?